chak14/InspireMusic/README.md

 > [!Tip]
 > To preview the performance, please refer to [InspireMusic Demo Page](https://funaudiollm.github.io/inspiremusic).

 InspireMusic is a toolkit for music, song, and audio generation.
 It consists of an autoregressive transformer with a flow-matching based model.
 This toolkit is for users to generate music, song, and audio.
 InspireMusic can generate high-quality music in long-form with text-to-music and music continuation.
-InspireMusic incorporates audio tokenizers with autoregressive transformer and flow-matching modeling, it helps to generate music, song, and audio with text and music prompts.
+InspireMusic incorporates audio tokenizers with autoregressive transformer and flow-matching modeling to generate music, song, and audio with text and music prompts.
 The toolkit currently supports music generation.

 ## InspireMusic
 <p align="center"><table><tr><td style="text-align:center;"><img alt="Light" src="asset/InspireMusic.png" width="100%" /></tr><tr><td style="text-align:center;">
-Figure 1: An overview of the InspireMusic framework.
-We introduce InspireMusic, a unified framework for music, song, audio generation capable of producing high-quality long-form audio.
-InspireMusic consists of the following three key components. <b>Audio Tokenizers</b> convert the raw audio waveform into discrete audio tokens that can be efficiently processed and trained by the autoregressive transformer model.
-Audio waveform of lower sampling rate has converted to discrete tokens via a high bitrate compression audio tokenizer<a href="https://openreview.net/forum?id=yBlVlS2Fd9" target="_blank"><sup>[1]</sup></a>. <b>Autoregressive Transformer</b> model is based on Qwen2.5<a href="https://arxiv.org/abs/2412.15115" target="_blank"><sup>[2]</sup></a> as the backbone model and is trained using a next-token prediction approach on both text and audio tokens, enabling it to generate coherent and contextually relevant token sequences.
-The audio and text tokens are the inputs of an autoregressive model with the next token prediction to generate tokens. <b>Super-Resolution Flow-Matching Model</b> based on flow modeling method, maps the generated tokens to latent features with high-resolution fine-grained acoustic details<a href="https://arxiv.org/abs/2305.02765" target="_blank"><sup>[3]</sup></a> obtained from a higher sampling rate of audio to ensure the acoustic information flow connected with high fidelity through models.
+Figure 1: An overview of the InspireMusic.
+We introduce InspireMusic, a toolkit designed for music, song, audio generation capable of producing high-quality long-form music.
+InspireMusic consists of the following three key components.
+Audio Tokenizers convert the raw audio waveform into discrete audio tokens that can be efficiently processed and trained by the autoregressive transformer model.
+Audio waveform of lower sampling rate has converted to discrete tokens via a high bitrate compression audio tokenizer<a href="https://openreview.net/forum?id=yBlVlS2Fd9" target="_blank"><sup>[1]</sup></a>.
+Autoregressive Transformer model is based on Qwen2.5<a href="https://arxiv.org/abs/2412.15115" target="_blank"><sup>[2]</sup></a> as the backbone model and is trained using a next-token prediction approach on both text and audio tokens, enabling it to generate coherent and contextually relevant token sequences.
+The audio and text tokens are the inputs of an autoregressive model with the next token prediction to generate tokens.
+Super-Resolution Flow-Matching Model based on flow modeling method, maps the generated tokens to latent features with high-resolution fine-grained acoustic details<a href="https://arxiv.org/abs/2305.02765" target="_blank"><sup>[3]</sup></a> obtained from a higher sampling rate of audio to ensure the acoustic information flow connected with high fidelity through models.
 A vocoder then generates the final audio waveform from these enhanced latent features.
-InspireMusic supports a range of tasks including text-to-music, music continuation, music reconstruction, and music super-resolution.
+InspireMusic supports a range of tasks including text-to-music, music continuation, music reconstruction and super resolution..
 </td></tr></table></p>

 <a name="installation"></a>